WHAT’S IN THIS REVIEW?

 Server Locations & Network

 Results differed depending on the time of day, which would indicate some server strain at peak times.
-This is understandable as they only released the software last year, and Atlas VPN is sure to add more locations and servers in the coming months and years.
-However, the current iteration leaves a lot to be desired.
+Atlas VPN is sure to add more locations and servers in the coming months and years.
+However, the current iteration leaves something to be desired.

 Streaming & Torrenting